WeddyNkatha265/afyatrack-ke/README.md

 ## 🧭 Overview

-AfyaTrack KE is a full-stack hospital registry and management system built with modern DevOps, Kubernetes, cloud infrastructure (AWS), observability, and CI/CD automation for real-world deployment in Kenya’s healthcare sector.
+AfyaTrack KE is a full-stack hospital registry and management system built with modern DevOps, Kubernetes, cloud infrastructure (AWS), observability, and CI/CD automation for real-world deployment in Kenya's healthcare sector.

 ---